jadijadi/lpic1book/content/1034_use_streams_pipes_and_redirects.md

 #### sending to null

-In linux, **/dev/null** device works like an abyss.
+In linux **/dev/null** device works like an abyss.
 You can send anything there and it disappears without being any burden on your system.
 So it is normal to say:

 ```
 $ ls j* x* > file1